-Thinkific has yet to offer live chat support on its platform, so that’s a negative tick for hem.
+Thinkific has yet to offer live chat support on its course platform, so that’s a negative tick for them.
 However, the Thinkific customer service is still great.
-They have support videos so if you get in a pinch, you can watch those videos to try and resolve your issue yourself.
+They have a great knowledge base and support videos on the platform so if you get in a pinch, course creators can watch those videos to try and resolve your issue yourself.
 If not, you can contact Thinkific customer support to get your course content back up and running.
 Teachable wins this one!

 Teachable vs Thinkific: Marketing and Sales

 Your course may be excellent and you may have a great knowledge base to start teaching, but marketing and sales will determine your course’s ultimate success.
 Both online course platforms offer several solutions for marketing, such as: